BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. _1_ - A reward that was added manually.
 2. _2_ - A redemption of credits that occurred through our API or SDKs.
 3. _3_ - This is a very unique case where we will subtract credits automatically when we detect fraud.

+## Deprecation Notice - Action Counts

+Currently, the following methods are deprecated for retrieving referred Action counts by a referree:

+1. `loadActionCountsWithCallback`
+2. `getTotalCountsForAction`
+3. `getUniqueCountsForAction`

+In order to retrieve the same data, you must go through [Reward Rules](https://dev.branch.io/recipes/advanced_referral_incentives/ios/).
+We suggest the following design when needing to track the number of events a referree's network of referred users have completed:

+1. Set up a reward rule that rewards referring and/or referred users for driving/taking certain actions.
+2. Call the method `getCreditHistoryWithCallback` (or the one specifically for your bucket), and examine your credit history - all people you referred who completed a certain action will display here.

+Example: let's say you're interested in knowing how many installs User A drove, and of those installs, you want to know how many completed the "purchase" event.
+You'd set up two reward rules, one for the install event, that gives the referring user any arbitrary credit amount for an arbitrary bucket.
+The other reward rule will be tied to the "purchase event", again, credit and bucket amounts don't matter.

+When User A is logged in, and you call `getCreditHistoryWithCallback`, or `getCreditHistoryForBucket` (for that bucket tied to that specific reward rule), you will see the list of completed events by User A's referrals.